 Parent conferences are held annually before the end of Quarter 1.
+Students in grades 2-6th grade have schoolpurchased planners that travel between home and school.

 2. Frequent reports to parents on their children's progress.
 (20 U.S.C. § 6318[d][2][B]) [Briefly describe or list the activities the school will implement to address this requirement.]